-Welcome to our frequently asked questions (FAQ)!
-To find answers to your questions, please use the search feature below or browse the Featured Questions and Top 20 FAQs.
-If a FAQ does not answer your question, you can email our office for assistance by clicking on a specific FAQ, then clicking "I need more information about this subject" at the bottom of the answer.
+Our frequently asked questions (FAQ) section provides information and resources on various topics.
+To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
+If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

-Satisfying a Lien
+Satisfying a lien:

 Florida statutes contain rules and regulations for satisfying a recorded lien and for alternate methods of removing a recorded lien.
 For documentation requirements and instructions, read the Florida Highway Safety and Motor Vehicles' lien satisfaction publication.

 Our office does not process lien satisfactions by mail.
 If your title is electronic, read our electronic title publication for lien satisfaction information.

 Appointments are REQUIRED for all transactions.
 Appointments can only be scheduled through our online appointment system.
 We only serve Manatee County residents and businesses.